Coastal Patrol Craft, Trincomalee

 Most of Sri Lanka's National Parks, Strict Natural Reserves and Marine Sanctuaries are set aside for the conservation of wildlife with a focus on mainly conserving terrestrial habitats.
 The recent few decades have seen a shift to protecting marine life with a focus on coral ecosystems and marine turtles.
 We hope that this shift will continue to move much further and swiftly to include protection of endangered marine species, fragile marine ecosystems including shipwrecks and critical marine habitats.
 With marine tourism rising rapidly this focus becomes all the more important.

 Urgently needed are further protective measures for sharks, rays, sawfish, reef fish, seagrass beds, areas around shipwrecks, Trincomalee's outer harbour and extension to all marine mammals and further coral ecosystems.
 Protection for mammals such as humpback dolphins and dugongs that have been squeezed out of most of their habitats needs urgent attention.
 In the absence of protective measures it is imperative that we all take responsibility for our actions and self-regulate by following best practices as those recommended on this website.

 Marine Protected Areas (MPA) are totally part of the marine environment.
 For example, Bar Reef Marine Sanctuary and Rumassala Marine Sanctuary.
-The Marine Associated Protected Areas (MAPA) identified in the tables either share a boundary with the marine environment or is partially part of the marine environment.
+The Marine Associated Protected Areas (MAPA) identified in the tables either share a boundary with the marine environment or is part of the marine environment.

-Marine Ordinances & Acts
+Maritime Ordinances & Acts